WangLab-SCSIO/Prophage_Tracer/README.md

 #### Explanation
 1. If a single contig was given in the `contig` column, it means an intact predicted prophage is in this contig.
-2. "::" indicates a predicted prophage is seperated into two or more contigs. "=" indicates that the 5' end or 3' end of a contig contains a part of a prophage. "=contig00003" indicates the 5' end of contig00003 while "contig00003=" indicates the 3' end of contig00003.
+2. "::" indicates a predicted prophage is separated into two or more contigs. "=" indicates that the 5' end or 3' end of a contig contains a part of a prophage. "=contig00003" indicates the 5' end of contig00003 while "contig00003=" indicates the 3' end of contig00003.
 3. "SR_evidence_attB/attP" indicate split read counts support *attB* or *attP* of the predicted prophage.
 "DRP_evidence_attB/attP" indicate discordant read pair counts support *attB* or *attP* of the predicted prophage.
 4. Prophage Phm2 (candidate_2) locates on contig00001 (1064123-1100178) with *attL* (1064123-1064145) and *attR* (1100156-1100178).
-Prophage Phm1 (candidate_1) is seperated into two or more contigs and consists at least 3' end of contig00007 (*att* site: 209162-209236 on contig00007) and 5' end of contig00014 (*att* site: 2365-2439 on contig00014).
+Prophage Phm1 (candidate_1) is separated into two or more contigs and consists at least 3' end of contig00007 (*att* site: 209162-209236 on contig00007) and 5' end of contig00014 (*att* site: 2365-2439 on contig00014).
 Prophage Phm3 (candidate_3)
 is seperated into two or more contigs and consist at least 5' end of contig00003 (*att* site: 1700-1764 on contig00003) and 5' end of contig00014 (*att* site: 46895-46959 on contig00014).

 #### Notes
 1. `prophage_tracer.sh` is used for chromosome-level genomes. `prophage_tracer_WGS.sh` can be used for chromosome-level and contig-level genomes.
 However, using prophage_tracer_WGS.sh for analysis of chromosome-level  genomes would be slow.
-2. If a prophage is seperated into two or more contigs, the predicted prophage size might be smaller than the true size.
+2. If a prophage is separated into two or more contigs, the predicted prophage size might be smaller than the true size.
-3. If you have gerenated a SAM file using samtools, our script can be equally used to predict propahges on Windows 10 with Git Bash and blastn (`ncbi-blast-2.6.0+-win64.exe`) installed.
+3. If you have generated a SAM file using samtools, our script can be equally used to predict prophages on Windows 10 with Git Bash and blastn (`ncbi-blast-2.6.0+-win64.exe`) installed.
 For installing Git Bash and blastn in Windows 10, please refer to https://git-scm.com/downloads and https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.6.0/.

 Using `generate_DNA.sh` for generating simulated genomes resulted from prophage excision
 ------